elbaldos/ADM-HW3/README.md

     > a python file that contains the implementation of the algorithm that solves problem 4.

 10. __`main.ipynb`__:
-    > a Jupyter notebook explaines the strategies we adopted solving the homework and the Bonus point (visualization task). **Avoid** pushing on GitHub notebook that contain entire long printed list, otherwise we will not be able to open it.
+    > a Jupyter notebook explaines the strategies we adopted solving the homework and the Bonus point (visualization task).

-    Example of Search Engines
+        Example of Results from the Search Engines
           1. Conjunctive query
           2. Conjunctive query & Ranking score
           3. Stars query & Magic score